robertrahardja/gowebnotes/Steps.md

+# Go REST API Development Guide

-## Why Rest
+## Why REST

 REST (Representational State Transfer) is a widely adopted architectural style for building web APIs that provides several key benefits for creating scalable, maintainable, and interoperable web services.

 ### Core Principles and Benefits

-**Standardization and Industry Adoption**
+#### Standardization and Industry Adoption

 REST provides a standardized approach to building APIs that's universally understood across the industry.
 This reduces decision-making overhead since you're following established conventions rather than inventing your own patterns.

-**Stateless Architecture**
+#### Stateless Architecture

 REST APIs are stateless, meaning each request contains all the information needed to process it.
 The server doesn't maintain client state between requests, which makes the system:

 - More scalable (no session storage overhead)
 - Easier to modify and maintain
 - More resilient to failures

-**Client-Server Decoupling**
+#### Client-Server Decoupling

 REST enforces separation between client and server, allowing them to evolve independently.
 Your API can serve any type of client - web browsers, mobile apps, IoT devices, or even PlayStation consoles - without modification.

 ### Practical Advantages

-**HTTP Method Semantics**
+#### HTTP Method Semantics

 REST leverages HTTP methods naturally:

 - `GET` for retrieving data